Stocks pause for breath as AI worries simmer; yen gallops higher

 KEY US JOBS DATA LOOMING

-Benchmark 10-year U.S. Treasury yields were last flat at around 4.14%, a roughly one-month low, after falling 5 basis points on Tuesday.
+Benchmark 10-year U.S. Treasury yields slipped to a one-month low of 4.129% on Wednesday, after falling 5 basis points on Tuesday.

 DOLLAR WILTS AS YEN SHINES

-The potentially weaker economic outlook and a resurgent yen weighed on the U.S. dollar on Wednesday, with the key index tracking the currency down 0.4% to 96.49, its lowest in almost two weeks.
+The potentially weaker economic outlook and a resurgent yen weighed on the dollar on Wednesday, with the key index tracking the U.S. currency down 0.34% to 96.58, around a two-week low.

 Trade in Asia was lightened by a holiday in Japan, but a third straight session of gains for the yen had it at 153.13 per dollar and set traders talking about whether it was catching a boost from Tokyo or riding high on dollar softness.